 We define Adjusted EBITDA as net income (loss) before interest expense, net, income tax expense and depreciation, amortization and impairment and other adjustments included in the table below.
 We define Adjusted EBIT as Adjusted EBITDA less depreciation and amortization.
 We describe these adjustments reconciling net income (loss) to Adjusted EBITDA and to Adjusted EBIT in the applicable table below.
 We define Adjusted Net Income as net income (loss), plus other adjustments included in the table below, less the tax effect of these adjustments.
-We define basic Adjusted Earnings per Share as Adjusted Net Income divided by the basic weighted average common shares outstanding during the period and diluted Adjusted Earnings per Share as Adjusted Net Income divided by the diluted weighted average common shares outstanding during the period.
-We describe these adjustments by reconciling net income (loss) to Adjusted Earnings per Share in the applicable table below.
+We define basic Adjusted Earnings per Share as Adjusted Net Income divided by the basic weighted average common shares outstanding during the period and diluted Adjusted Earnings per Share as Adjusted Net Income divided by the conciling net income (loss) to Adjusted Net Income and Adjusted Earnings per Share in the applicable table below.

 We believe Adjusted EBITDA, Adjusted EBIT, Adjusted Net Income and Adjusted Earnings per Share assist investors and analysts in comparing our operating performance across reporting periods on a consistent basis by excluding items that we do not believe are indicative of our core operating performance.
 Management believes Adjusted EBITDA, Adjusted EBIT, Adjusted Net Income and Adjusted Earnings per Share are useful to investors in highlighting trends in our operating performance, while other measures can differ significantly depending on long-term strategic decisions regarding capital structure, the tax jurisdictions in which we operate and capital investments.
-Management uses Adjusted EBITDA, Adjusted Net Income and Adjusted EBITDA, adjusted EB
+Management uses Adjusted EBITDA, Adjusted EBIT, Adjusted Net Income and Adjusted Earnings per Share to supplement GAAP measures of performance in the evaluation of the effectiveness of our business strategies, to make budgeting decisions and to compare our performance against that of other peer companies using similar measures.
+Management has also historically used Adjusted EBIT as a performance target to establish and award discretionary annual incentive compensation.

 Management supplements GAAP results with non-GAAP financial measures to provide a more complete understanding of the factors and trends affecting the business than GAAP results alone.
 Adjusted EBITDA, Adjusted EBIT, Adjusted Net Income and Adjusted Earnings per Share are not recognized terms under GAAP and should not be considered as an alternative to net income (loss) as a measure of financial performance or net cash provided by operating activities as a measure of liquidity, or any other performance measures derived in accordance with GAAP.
 Additionally, these measures are not intended to be a measure of free cash flow available for management's discretionary use as they do not consider certain cash requirements such as interest payments, tax payments and debt service requirements.
-Adjusted EBITDA, Adjusted EBIT, Adjusted Net Income and Adjusted Earnings per Share should not be construed to imply that our future results will be unaffected by unusual or non-recurring items.
-In evaluating Adjusted EBITDA, Adjusted Net Income and Adjusted Earnings per Share, you should be aware that in the future we may incur expenses that are the same as or similar to some of the adjustments in this presentation.
-Our presentation of Adjusted EBITDA, Adjusted EBITDA, Adjusted EBITDA, Adjusted EBITDA, Adjusted Net Income and Adjusted Earnings per Share should not be construed to imply that our future results will be unaffected by any such adjustments.
+Adjusted EBITDA, Adjusted Net Income and Adjusted Earnings per Share should not be construed to imply that our future results will be unaffected by unusual or non-recurring items.
+In evaluating Adjusted EBITDA, Adjusted EBIT, Adjusted Net Income and Adjusted Earnings per Share, you should be aware that in the future we may incur expenses that are the same as or similar to some of the adjustments in this presentation.
+Our presentation of Adjusted EBITDA, Adjusted EBIT, Adjusted Net Income and Adjusted Earnings per Share should not be construed to imply that our future results will be unaffected by any such adjustments.